a-paxton/dual-conversation-constraints/dual-conversation-constraints.md

 # High- and Low-Level Constraints on Coordination during Conversation: Code for Paxton & Dale (under review)

-This R markdown provides the basis for our manuscript, "Interpersonal movement coordination responds to high- and low-level conversational constraints" (Paxton & Dale, under review).
+This R markdown provides the basis for our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, under review).
 The study explores how high-level (i.e., conversational context) and low-level (i.e., visual stimuli) constraints affect interpersonal coordination during conversation.
 We quantify coordination using amplitude of movement from head-mounted accelerometers (using Google Glass; see Paxton, Rodriguez, & Dale, 2015, *Behavior Research Methods*).

 To run these analyses from scratch, you will need the following files: